webroo/react-redux-template/README.md

 # React Redux Template

-Lightweight app template to help kickstart personal projects.
+Lightweight app template for kickstarting personal projects.

 *This is intended for my personal use only.
-It offers just enough to kickstart my own projects.
 It's not actively managed or maintained.*

 ## Setup